-DIBS intend to support the ongoing reform of the Georgian security sector.
-The DIBS has identified four main areas of activities where the School can contribute to positive changes.
+DIBS intends to support the ongoing reform of the Georgian security sector.
+DIBS has identified four main areas of activities where the School can contribute to positive changes.

 National and International Cooperation - State security is not a task only for the security agencies.
 This is a joint responsibility for civil society as well.
 Therefore, academic circles, experts, teachers, media representatives have a role in state security, and they should have the opportunity to be engaged in the defence and security-related discussions DIBS is going to offer.